• Europes biggest bike selection

 The fastest gravel bike in the world?

-Combine mountain bikes and road bikes you get a gravel bike.
+Combine mountain bikes and road bikes, and you get a gravel bike.
 That's the approximate recipe.
-Ridley has thought with the Kanzo Fast but a bit different and given a few neat pinches of racing character and aerodynamics more in the development of this particular bike.
-But is it really the fastest gravel bike on the market?
-Nic took a closer look in our latest YouTube video and today we on the blog also take a look at the Ridley Kanzo Fast:
+Ridley has thought with the Kanzo Fast but a bit differently and given a few neat pinches of racing character and aerodynamics, more in developing this particular bike.

 1. Aerodynamics

-2. Geometry.
+2. Geometry

 The geometry is what you would expect on a gravel bike.
-A shorter reach, higher stack and longer wheelbase than a typical road bike provide more stability and control on gravel.
-Still, it's cut relatively aggressively and even feels like a pure road bike on the road, except it's a bit slower in corners.
-Which unfortunately means it struggles a bit on more technical trails, but not that it's uncomfortable.
-The intentionally lowered seatstays, the D-shape carbon-seatpost, the carbon frame and the tire clearance of 42 mm all allow to dampen vibrations and thus provide you with solid comfort even on rough terrain.
-However, once you hit rooted trails or extreme gravel, it does get a bit uncomfortable.
-Tire clearance is also pretty limited for a gravelbike , but that just goes to show that this bike is made for fast riding.
+A shorter reach, higher stack, and longer wheelbase than a typical road bike provide more stability and control on gravel.
+Still, it's cut relatively aggressively and even feels like a pure road bike, except it's a bit slower in corners.
+Unfortunately, this means it struggles a bit on more technical trails, but it's not that uncomfortable.

-3. Weight.
+3. Weight

-4. Mounting and configuration options.
+4. Mounting and configuration options

 Surprisingly - and fortunately - the Ridley Kanzo Fast has mounting options for mudguards.
 This is something you hardly ever see on race-gravel bikes, but ensures that you can use this bike comfortably all year round.
-And three bottle cages are also available, one of them directly under the down tube.
+And three bottle cages are also available, one directly under the down tube.

-Almost cooler?
-Ridley's configuration feature.
-Not only can you customize the color of your bike, but you can also choose from a variety of derailleur groups, wheelsets, cockpit setups, saddles, etc. The most classic model is the entry-level model and comes with a Sram Rival 1x11 mechanical groupset, which Nic tends not to be a fan of, a Ritchey Buttano handlebar, which is fine, and Vittoria Terreno Dry tires, which are mounted on Ridley's in-house Forza Norte aluminum wheelset.
-It's important to note, however, that your options in the configurator are limited depending on which components you choose in detail.
-For example, you won't be able to choose the Kanzo Fast Carbon Aero handlebar, which is basically the Noah Fast handlebar, but optimized for riding on gravel.
+The most classic model is the entry-level model and comes with a SRAM Rival 1x11 mechanical groupset, which Nic tends not to be a fan of, a Ritchey Buttano handlebar, which is fine, and Vittoria Terreno Dry tires, which are mounted on Ridley's in-house Forza Norte aluminum wheelset.

-5. Components.
+5. Components

-As for groupsets, the Kanzo Fast is a bit limited.
-It's almost only available in 1x options, so with only one chainring, which improves power transfer and aerodynamics, and also makes room for a 42mm tire in a short chainstay.
-But if you really want at least the feel of a front derailleur and have the cash on hand, you can outfit the bike with the Classified G30 wheelset.
+But if you want at least the feel of a front derailleur and have the cash on hand, you can outfit the bike with the Classified G30 wheelset.
 This is equipped with a Power Shift rear hub and rides like a 2-speed setup.

-6. Price.
+6. Price

 7. Is it for you?